 30% girls student remain absent from school for 3 days in each month due to lack proper MHM facilities in school (BBS: national hygiene survey 2019).

-About WASH Alliance Bangladesh
+About the WASH Alliance in Bangladesh

-WASH SDG goals
+The WASH SDG programme

 In Bangladesh, SNV and WAI are implementing the WASH SDG programme.
-The country WAI sub programs are built on four core strategic objectives, namely (1).
+The country WAI sub programmes are built on four core strategic objectives, namely (1).
 Improving demand and use of equitable and sustainable WASH services; (2) Increased participation of women and the socially excluded; (3) Improved public sector equitable and sustainable WASH service delivery and governance; (4) Improved private sector sustainable and equitable WASH service delivery.

-- Activated the coordination structure and make it functional at municipality (Town level coordination committee (TLCC), Ward level coordination committee (WLCC), Multi Stakeholders coordination committee (MSCC) and Union Paishad level Union Coordination committee, WATSAN, WASH & DRR standing committee etc.
+- Activated the coordination structure and made it functional at municipality (Town level coordination committee (TLCC), Ward level coordination committee (WLCC), Multi Stakeholders coordination committee (MSCC) and Union Paishad level Union Coordination committee, WATSAN, WASH & DRR standing committee etc.